Siege of Vicksburg: Assaults

-Sherman attacked once again down the Graveyard Road, with 150 volunteers (nicknamed the forlorn hope detachment) leading the way with ladders and planks, followed by the divisions of Blair and Brig.
+Sherman attacked once again down the Graveyard Road, with 150 volunteers (known as the forlorn hope detachment) leading the way with ladders and planks, followed by the divisions of Blair and Brig.
 Gen. James M. Tuttle, arranged in a long column of regiments.
 They hoped to achieve a breakthrough by concentrating their mass on a narrow front.
 They were driven back in the face of heavy rifle fire.
 Blair's brigades under Cols.
 Giles A. Smith and T. Kilby Smith made it as far as a ridge 100 yards from Green's Redan, the southern edge of the Stockade Redan, from where they poured heavy fire into the Confederate position, but to no avail.
 Tuttle's division, waiting its turn to advance, did not have an opportunity to move forward.
 On Sherman's far right, the division of Brig.
 Gen. Frederick Steele spent the morning attempting to get into position through a ravine of the Mint Spring Bayou.

-McPherson's corps was assigned to attack the center along the Jackson Road.
+McPherson's corps was assigned to attack the center along Jackson Road.
 On their right flank, the brigade of Brig.
 Gen. Thomas E. G. Ransom advanced to within 100 yards of the Confederate line, but halted to avoid dangerous flanking fire from Green's Redan.
 On McPherson's left flank, the division of Maj.
 Gen. John A. Logan was assigned to assault the 3rd Louisiana Redan and the Great Redoubt.
 The brigade of Brig.
 Gen. John E. Smith made it as far as the slope of the redan, but huddled there, dodging grenades until dark, when they were recalled.
 Brig.
 Gen. John D. Stevenson's brigade advanced in two columns against the redoubt, but their attack also failed when they found their ladders were too short to scale the fortification.
 Brig.
 Gen. Isaac F. Quinby's division advanced a few hundred yards, but halted for hours while its generals engaged in confused discussions.

 On the Union left, McClernand's corps moved along the Baldwin Ferry Road and astride the Southern Railroad of Mississippi.
 The division of Brig.
 Gen. Eugene A. Carr was assigned to capture the Railroad Redoubt and the 2nd Texas Lunette; the division of Brig.
 Gen. Peter J. Osterhaus was assigned the Square Fort.
 Carr's men achieved a small breakthrough at the 2nd Texas Lunette and requested reinforcements.